-Sex trafficking and CSEC victims are not fully protected under the law.
+Sex trafficking and CSEC victims are not fully protected due to gaps in the law.
 Trafficking in children and CSEC laws do not prohibit a defense based on consent of the minor.
 Prostitution offenses are not limited in application to adults, do not identify a juvenile involved in prostitution as a victim of trafficking in persons, and provide no affirmative defenses to a minor charged with the offense.
 As a result, a CSEC victim may enter the juvenile justice system and receive responses ranging from a diversion program to detention.
-However, child welfare intervention is possible as the definition of abuse includes a child who has been subjected to unlawful sexual behavior, which includes trafficking in children and CSEC laws, and the definition of custodian includes those without legal custody of the child, making it possible that child protective services could intervene in a case of a nonfamily member trafficking the minor.
-Crime victims' compensation is available for victims of CSEC offenses; however, participating in the conduct giving rise to the injury, failing to report the crime to law enforcement within 72 hours or to file a claim within one year, and a requirement to cooperate with law enforcement could prevent CSEC victims from receiving compensation, yet each of these requirements can be waived if justice requires it.
+However, child welfare intervention is possible as the definition of abuse includes a child who has been subjected to unlawful sexual behavior, which includes trafficking in children and CSEC laws, and the definition of custodian includes those without legal custody of the child, making it possible that child protective services could intervene in a case of a non-family member trafficking the minor.
+Crime victims' compensation is available for victims of CSEC offenses; however, participating in the conduct giving rise to the injury, failing to report the crime to law enforcement within 72 hours or to file a claim within one year, and a requirement to cooperate with law enforcement could prevent CSEC victims from receiving compensation.
 Victim-friendly trial procedures are available to trafficking in children and CSEC victims, including the admissibility of out of court statements into evidence, permissibility of videotaped testimony by a victim-witness under 15 in lieu of trial testimony due to emotional trauma, and provision of a court advocate.
 The "rape shield" law, which alleviates the trauma of cross-examination by limiting the admissibility of reputation and prior sexual conduct as evidence, is available in limited cases.
-Juvenile criminal records can be expunged one year after the child completes a diversion program or four years after the court's termination of jurisdiction over the petitioner or the child's release from commitment to the department of human services.
-Restitution is available to victims in any criminal sentencing and a victim under the age of 15 of trafficking in children, soliciting for child prostitution, patronizing a prostituted child, or sexual exploitation may be able to have the offender pay for needed treatment.
-Civil remedies are only available to CSEC victims whose offenders are convicted under organized crime laws or a sex offense against a child-though not defined-might include sex trafficking or CSEC offenses.
+Juvenile records involving prostitution-related offenses will be expunged if the court finds by a preponderance of the evidence that the juvenile was a trafficking victim or coerced to commit the offense.
+For purposes of restitution, "victim" is expressly defined to include minor trafficking victims and the court must consider ordering convicted defendants to pay restitution to their victims.
+A victim under the age of 15 of trafficking in children, soliciting for child prostitution, patronizing a prostituted child, or sexual exploitation may be able to have the offender pay for needed treatment.
+Civil remedies are available to victims of trafficking in children regardless of whether anyone is convicted in connection with their victimization.
 Criminal prosecutions for trafficking in children and all CSEC laws may be brought at any time, while civil claims based on damages from sexual offenses against a child must be brought within six years of the child turning 18.

 Colorado law does not require law enforcement to receive training on human trafficking.
 Single party consent to audiotaping is permitted, but wiretapping is not expressly permitted in investigations for trafficking in children or CSEC crimes.
-No laws expressly authorize the use of a decoy or the Internet in trafficking in children investigations, and the crimes of Internet sexual exploitation of a child under 15 and Internet luring of a child under 15 are not targeted to reach traffickers or buyers of commercial sex acts with minors.
+No laws expressly authorize the use of a decoy or the Internet in trafficking in children investigations.
+While Internet sexual exploitation of a child under 15 is not targeted to reach traffickers or buyers of commercial sex acts with minors, Internet luring of a child under 15 would likely permit use of the Internet to investigate certain CSEC offenses.
 Colorado has established a statewide reporting and response system for missing children and requires the reporting of missing and located children.